giulong/spectrum/docs/README.md

 }
 ```

+After running it, you will find a html report in the `target/spectrum/reports` folder.

 > ⚠️ **Running with Maven**<br/>
-> If you run tests with Maven, the name of your test classes should end with `IT` as in the example above: `HelloWorldIT`,
+> If you run tests with Maven, the name of your test classes should end with `IT` as in the example above (`HelloWorldIT`),
 > to leverage the [default inclusions](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html){:target="_blank"} of the failsafe plugin.

 > 💡 **Tip**<br/>